10 College Application Tips for Parents

 7. Provide Essay Feedback Without Overwriting

-Essays are a crucial part of the college application, and while it’s important to provide constructive feedback, avoid rewriting or injecting your voice into their work.
-Encourage your student to convey their authentic self and offer suggestions to improve clarity, structure, and coherence.
+Essays are a super important part of the college application, and generally where most parents go wrong.
+It’s tempting to poke your nose into the essay process and rewrite, and while it’s important to provide constructive feedback, avoid rewriting or injecting your voice into your student’s work.
+College application readers know when they’re reading something written by an adult as opposed to a teen— and it won’t help them in the long run.
+Encourage your student to get in touch with their authentic self and offer suggestions to improve clarity, structure, and coherence, but never— absolutely ever— re-write.

 8. Help Manage Stress and Anxiety